-I’m super excited to share my new, easy DIY Hexagon Table and how to paint laminate with you guys.
+I’m super excited to share my new, easy DIY Octagon Table and how to paint laminate with you guys.
 When I say new, I mean, like I got it 6 months ago.
 I got a hexagon claw foot table from craigslist and gave it a full makeover.
 The table top is laminate so I’m going to show you my fool proof tips for painting laminate!

 Supplies for painting laminate: